 - Build a Brand Style (Or Refine Your Current One)

 10 Best Practices for a Successful WordPress Website Design Project

 1. Start With Your Website Goals

 Before even the first line of code is written or the first graphic is designed, you need to make sure that it all goes in the right direction.
-That means defining exactly what you need your website to accomplish.
+That means defining exactly what you need your wordpress site to accomplish.

 The answer to this question could range widely depending on your type of business and audience: